Flagsmith/flagsmith-homepage/static/pages-blog-markdown/our-tools-2019.md

 ---

-Here's what we are using to build [Bullet Train, our Feature Flag platform](https://bullet-train.io).
+Here's what we are using to build [Flagsmith, our Feature Flag platform](https://bullet-train.io).
 With some careful VPS purchases, most of this stuff can be run completely free of charge!

 ## GitLab All The Things